 The Bank is subject to laws and regulations in foreign jurisdictions where it operates, currently in the U.K. and Canada.
 In the U.K., the Bank operates through COEP, which was established in 1999 and is an authorized payment institution regulated by the Financial Conduct Authority ("FCA").
-COEP's parent, Capital One Global Corporation, is wholly owned by the Bank and is subject to regulation by the Federal Reserve as an "agreement corporation" under the Federal Reserve's Regulation K. COEP does not take deposits.
-In Canada, the Bank operates as an authorized foreign bank and is permitted to conduct its credit card business in Canada through its Canadian branch, Capital One Bank (Canada Branch) ("Capital One Canada").
-Capital One Canada does not take deposits.
-The primary regulator of Capital One Canada is the Office of the Superintendent of Financial Institutions.
+COEP's parent, Capital One Global Corporation, is wholly owned by the Bank and is subject to regulation by the Federal Reserve's Regulations K. COEP does not take deposits.
+In Canada, the Bank operates as an authorized foreign bank and is permitted to conduct its credit card business in Canada through its Canadian branch, Capital One Canada is the Office of the Superintendent of Financial Institutions'.